Tomi-1997/Directed-Weighted-Graph/README.md

 ## Graph implementation
 Our method of representing a graph with a group of edges and vertices, G (V,E) is with two hashmaps:
 One hash map for the edges for which each Edge has a string key containing the source vertex and destination vertex.
-Second hash map for the vertices for which each Vertex has a unique id, weight and position in a 2D plane.
+And a second hash map for the vertices for which each Vertex has a unique id, weight and position in a 2D plane.

 ## Algorithm implementations
-There are several interesting methods to perform on our graph, such as:
+There are several methods to perform on our graph, such as:
 ### Connected
 Can each pair of vertices reach one another?
 ### Shortest path between two vertices